BlogSurveys

 As mentioned before, another unique to SurveyMonkey feature is the AI data analysis, which analyzes the sentiment of the collected feedback and identifies low-quality answers.

-We can’t test it out being on the free plan, but we’re sure it’s useful when analyzing large batches of data.
+I can’t test it out being on the free plan, but I’m positive it’s useful when analyzing large batches of data.

 More than Google Forms, easier than SurveyMonkey: meet Survicate